 When performing audit SEO for startups, you need to pay special attention to all of these 8 steps.
 You could not afford to skip on any single step as all eight combine to ensure that your website attain, and then retain high SERP position.

-Make sure carry out SEO audit for your startup’s website regularly, so that you can take necessary actions to plug any holes.There are many variables that are relevant in the context of your startup, but the guidelines remain the same.
+Make sure carry out SEO audit while launching your startup’s website, so that you can take necessary actions to plug any holes.There are many variables that are relevant in the context of your startup, but the guidelines remain the same.

 Blogging for your startup should mainly happen on your single-domain website and on specialist platform such as Medium.
 If you have developed a product, you just cannot rely on the landing pages to raise awareness.
 The point is that your website should act as a hub for most of your content.